 3. Wait for a list of scheduled dates for a training in your area.

-(If you live in Omaha or Lincoln, you can join this team; however, you may also want to consider completing a regular Volunteer Application and attending Rescue & Reunification training in Louisville.
+(If you live in Omaha or Lincoln, you can join this team; however, you may also want to consider completing a regular Volunteer Application and attending Rescue & Reunification training.
 See our standard Volunteer page for more details on getting started.)